 There are three stages of infection seen in persons with pulmonary TB: primary or initial infection; latent or dormant (asymptomatic) infection; and secondary or reactivation infection.
 All three must be considered and treated when patients present with TB-specific symptoms.

 When droplet nuclei containing live M. tuberculosis are inhaled, they will most likely be deposited on the bronchial mucosa.
 The bacilli may then be swept out of the respiratory tract by mucociliary action or move on to the terminal bronchioles and alveoli.
 If this occurs, the bacteria will begin multiplying and develop a focus of infection.
-This usually takes place in the lower lobes of the lung, where most ventilation occurs.
+This usually takes place in the middle or lower lobes of the lung, where ventilation is greatest.

 As indicated, the characteristic pathologic lesion in TB is the granuloma, composed of macrophages and lymphocytes in varying degrees of active phagocytosis and degeneration.
 When the inflammatory reaction is prolonged and progressive, as with poorly contained or reactivation infection, the granuloma becomes sizable and undergoes central necrosis.
 On pathologic examination, this central necrotic debris is often described as "caseous" because it resembles crumbling cheese.